Oldham County Emergency Medical Services

 Oldham County is a 187 square mile area of Kentucky named for the American Revolutionary War Colonel William Oldham and has a population of around 60,000.
 Situated adjacent to Jefferson County, Oldham County residents enjoy the serenity of a country setting with the convenience of living just a few minutes to Louisville, Kentucky's largest metropolitan area.

 Oldham County EMS is a third-service advanced life support (ALS) agency that provides both emergency 911 services and non-emergent medical transfers to the county citizens.
-The service staffs an average of five trucks daily with additional ALS coverage provided by paramedics in response vehicles during peak times.
+Our service staff's several ambulances with increased staffing during peak times.

 The department is assisted by a great group of fire departments that provide first response.
 Their assistance allows our patients to receive skilled treatment even before our first unit makes it to the scene.